European Nameserver TLDs now available

 This provides some extra resilience so that both anycast networks continue to receive queries even when one of the nameserver hostnames does not resolve for any reason.
 For technical background, see the explanation of a similar feature by Cloudflare.

 Note that some registries will not let you use such nameservers in a delegation, because they insist that nameserver hostnames must point to distinct IP addresses.
-The most notable case is .de; if you find any others, please let us know!
+Known cases are .de and .no; if you find any others, please let us know!

 Why these TLDs